chrisant996/clink/docs/clink.md

 `exec.cwd`                   | When matching executables as the first word (`exec.enable`), include executables in the current directory.
 (This is implicit if the word being completed is a relative path).
 `exec.dirs`                  | When matching executables as the first word (`exec.enable`), also include directories relative to the current working directory as matches.
 `exec.enable`                | Only match executables when completing the first word of a line.
-`exec.path`                  | When matching executables as the first word (`exec.enable`), include executables found in the directories specified in the `PATH` environment variable.
+`exec.path`                  | When matching executables as the first word (`exec.enable`), include executables found in the directories specified in the `%PATH%` environment variable.
 `exec.space_prefix`          | If the line begins with whitespace then Clink bypasses executable matching (`exec.path`) and will do normal files matching instead.
 `files.hidden`               | Includes or excludes files with the "hidden" attribute set when generating file lists.
 `files.system`               | Includes or excludes files with the "system" attribute set when generating file lists.